-In October 2016, the Partnership entered into the Restatement to effectuate the TRP Credit Agreement.
+In October 2016, we entered into the Restatement to effectuate the TRP Credit Agreement.
 The TRP Credit Agreement amended and restated the TRP Revolver to extend the maturity date from October 2017 to October 2020.
-The available commitments under the TRP Revolver of \$1.6 billion remained unchanged while the Partnership's ability to request additional commitments increased from up to \$300.0 million to up to \$500.0 million.
-The TRP Revolver continues to bear interest costs that are dependent on the Partnership's ratio of consolidated funded indebtedness to consolidated adjusted EBITDA, and the covenants also remained substantially the same.
-The TRP Credit Agreement designates TPL and certain of its subsidiaries as "Restricted Subsidiaries" and provides for certain changes to occur upon the Partnership receiving an investment grade credit rating from Moody's or S&P, including the release of the security interests in all collateral at the request of the Partnership.
+The available commitments under the TRP Revolver of \$1.6 billion remained unchanged while our ability to request additional commitments increased from up to \$300.0 million to up to \$500.0 million.
+The TRP Revolver continues to bear interest costs that are dependent on our ratio of consolidated funded indebtedness to consolidated adjusted EBITDA, and the covenants also remained substantially the same.
+The TRP Credit Agreement designates TPL and certain of its subsidiaries as "Restricted Subsidiaries" and provides for certain changes to occur upon our receiving an investment grade credit rating from Moody's or S&P, including the release of the security interests in all collateral at our request.

-Subsequent to entering into the TRP Credit Agreement, the Partnership executed supplemental indentures relating to all of its outstanding series of Senior Notes to designate the TPL subsidiaries as Restricted Subsidiaries under the TRP Credit Agreement as guarantors of the Senior Notes.
+Subsequent to entering into the TRP Credit Agreement, we executed supplemental indentures relating to all of our outstanding series of Senior Notes to designate the TPL subsidiaries as Restricted Subsidiaries under the TRP Credit Agreement as guarantors of the Senior Notes.